mikeliddle/TunnelTestEnv/Readme.md

 - `-Centos7` - Uses the Centos 7.9 image from OpenLogic for the Tunnel VM.

 ## Environment explanation
+The test environment will consist of the following components:
 1. Trusted - An NGINX server with a TLS certificate issued by our generated CA.
 2. Untrusted - An NGINX server with a self signed TLS certificate.
 3. LetsEncrypt - An NGINX server with a publicly trusted TLS certificate (uses the VM FQDN for it's server name).